Island Villages

 • Hawaiian Journey Movie Experience

+Yes.
+Relax, enjoy the air conditioning, and watch the show!
 With an exterior depicting a dormant volcano, Hawaiian Journey is a 12-minute immersive cinematic experience, projected on one of the largest screens in the state.
 The journey transports guests into the gorgeous imagery on screen as they experience crashing waves, mystic valleys and powerful eruptions through interactive special effects that engage their senses.

 • Laie Tram Tour (includes Old Laie, BYU-H and LDS temple visitor's center)

-Take an optional bus tour through Brigham Young University – Hawaiʻi and the town of Lāʻie on your way to the Lāʻie Hawaii Temple of The Church of Jesus Christ of Latter-day Saints, all located near the Polynesian Cultural Center.
-The escorted tours leave the Center every 20 minutes between 3:05 – 6:50 p.m. and lasts 35 minutes.
-Learn about BYU-Hawaii’s mission to support, educate and enrich students from more than 70 countries.
-BYU provide the majority of PCC employees and adds to the cultural diversity of the community.
-As the tour proceeds, the escort will recount the unique history of Laie through its history of entertaining visitors since their first commercial hukilau — a traditional fishing festival and lūʻau — almost 60 years ago.
-You will then have a 20 minute stop at Laie Hawaii Temple Visitors’ Center where you are welcome to stroll the beautiful temple grounds with its magnificent fountains, turn of the century architecture and lush landscaping.
+The escorted tours leave the Center every 20 minutes between 3:05 – 6:40 p.m. and lasts 35 minutes.
+Learn about the BYU-Hawaiʻi mission to support, educate and enrich students from more than 70 countries.
+BYU-H provides the majority of Polynesian Cultural Center employees and adds to the cultural diversity of the community.
+As the tour proceeds, the escort will recount the unique history of Lāʻie through its history of entertaining visitors since their first commercial hukilau — a traditional fishing festival and lūʻau — almost 60 years ago.
+You will then have a 20-minute stop at Laʻie Hawaiʻi Temple Visitors Center where you are welcome to stroll the beautiful temple grounds with its magnificent fountains, turn of the century architecture, and lush landscaping.
 The serene and beautiful Visitors Center features a ten-foot marble replica of Thorvaldsen’s famous Christus sculpture as well as special displays and exhibits explaining the basic beliefs of The Church of Jesus Christ of Latter-day Saints including the blessings of temples within their faith.

 *Please note, shuttle seating can be limited.
 All tram passengers are asked to de-board at the temple grounds so that waiting passengers can re-board for their trip back to the Polynesian Cultural Center.